When I was growing up, Madonna once said, “Jesus Christ was like a movie star, my favorite idol of all.”¹

 - Clayton Kraby, “Napoleon Bonaparte’s View of Jesus,” Reasonable Theology, https://reasonabletheology.org/napoleon-bonapartes-view-of-jesus/.

 - Thomas A. Harris, I’m OK—You’re OK (New York: Quill, 2004).

 - C. S. Lewis, Mere Christianity (New York: HarperOne, 2001).
 Mere Christianity: copyright © C. S. Lewis Pte.
 Ltd. 1942, 1943, 1944, 1952.
 Extracts reprinted by permission.

 Excerpted with permission from Soul Fuel by Bear Grylls, copyright BGV Global Limited.

 * * *

-Jesus is the pivotal person in all of history.
+Jesus is THE pivotal person in all of history.
 People may try to squeeze Him into the box of “a good man” or “a prophet”, but it doesn’t work.
 He’s either God Himself, the Creator of all things, or He’s not worth following!
 Do you believe that He is God and He is good?
 And that He can change everything?
-Come share with us on our blog.
+Come share with us.
 We want to hear from you! ~ Devotionals Daily